 - the leaders of the property and administration and the finance functions of the church.

 These people usually meet formally on a monthly basis and are appointed at the general church meeting.
 This is open to all church members and reviews the previous year and appoints church leaders and representatives to the church council.
 As the church is a registered charity this meeting services as the Annual General Meeting.

 The church council meets three times per year and is the formal decision making body in the church.
 Its membership includes church leaders, elected members of the congregation and representatives of all aspects of Church life.
 The council makes major decisions affecting the church, the leadership team ensure that these decisions are carried out and undertakes the day-to-day leadership of the church.

 You can find out more about who the church leaders and other key contact points are here.

-Property, administration and finance
+Property, administration, IT and communications and finance